 CTRL+R or select Current File from the drop-down menu to the right of the Run button.

 After your file is run, you should see a graph that is similar to the image below.

-After the “Graph Settings” tab are five tabs with the title of “Group” followed by a number.
-These tabs contain the settings for each column of data that you draw on a graph.
-To change the color, or symbol for the one column of data that you are graphing in this example, click the “Group 1″ tab and customize its settings.
+To change the color, or symbol for the one column of data that you are graphing in this example, click Series 1 as shown in the above image and customize its settings.

-After you have made some changes to the graph, save your changes by pressing the “Apply” button and then the “OK” button.
+After you have made some changes to the graph, save your changes by clicking Apply button and then OK.
 Now run your file again and see your changes reflected in the new graph.